Create a supportive community. Don’t allow self-doubt to destroy your future

 a Friend of a Friend

+When the opportunity presents itself, be open and honest about what you’re seeking.
 Ask friends, “Do you know anyone who might know someone?”
-Then, don’t be afraid to discuss your job search wherever you go-at the gym, church, ballgames, parties, social media and so forth.
-When the opportunity presents itself, be open and honest about what you’re looking for.
-Many times, friends of friends will work harder to support you than friends.
+Then, don’t be afraid to discuss your job search wherever you go-at the gym, church, ballgames, parties, social media, etc. Many times, friends of friends will work harder to support you than friends.

 Attend Association Meetings in Your Field